nereaiscamu/ML_project2/README.md

     └── hp_search.py                        # Uses random or grid search to find best hyperparameters └── load_model.py                       # Loads a selected model
     └── qualitative_analysis.py             # Analysis between Baseline and Melody
-    └── Tune Accuracy comparison.csv        # Accuracy comparison of the Baseline and Melody └── train.py                            # Trains a given model
+    └── Tune Accuracy comparison.csv        # Accuracy comparison of the Baseline and Melody for each test sample (song) └── train.py                            # Trains a given model

+## Loading models

+To check the different models' accuracy, load the models and generate the datasets by running load_model.py.

+## Training models

+To train one of the models, from the command line type "train.py --dataset=dataset_id", where dataset_id is the index preceding the different models listed in trained models.
+Also, if the dataset has been previously generated, add as an argument "--use-saved-dataset= True".

-## Running
+## Qualitative analysis

+To generate the plots and tables used in the qualitative analysis, run qualitative_analysis.py.
+The default models to compare are 1_Baseline and 2_Melody.